Information for Authors

-To submit your manuscript, visit our submission page.
-Acknowledgement of receipt of your manuscript will be sent by email.
+When the journal is accepting manuscripts, acknowledgement of receipt of your manuscript will be sent by email.
 Then your manuscript will be sent anonymously for review.
 You will be notified of the results and a copy of the comments will be sent to you.
 Please note: The author must secure any necessary permissions for copyrighted material for print and electronic reproduction.
 Permission fees are the responsibility of the author.

 Specific requirements for articles:

 Articles are not to exceed (25) twenty-five double-spaced pages, including endnotes and Bibliography pages.
 Illustrations or other images (graphs, charts) should be counted as occupying half a page of text.

 Specific requirements for book reviews:

 Book Reviews should be approximately 500 words.
 At the top of the review please include citations with the following information about the book or books being reviewed: title, author, publisher, date, and pages.
 Examples are provided below:

 Citation for a review of a single book: Frontier Manhattan: Yankee Settlement to Kansas Town, 1854–1894.
 By Kevin G. W. Olson.
 Lawrence.
 University Press of Kansas, 2012.
 284 pp.